 If you've lost a tooth due to injury, decay, gum disease, or any other reason, we recommend dental implants to replace missing teeth.
 Dental implants come the closest to replicating the look, feel, and function of your natural teeth.

 Absolutely!
 Both flossing and brushing regularly are equally important to maintain your oral health.
 While brushing cleans the surface of your teeth, flossing cleans in between them.
 Flossing is important to prevent plaque buildup, which can cause gums to recede and lead to periodontal disease.

 Even if you have dentures, it is still necessary to see a dentist!
-Dental checkups help ensure that your dentures are fitting properly and that there are no problems.
-Your dentist will also check to confirm that you remain in good oral health.
+Dental checkups help ensure that your dentures are comfortable, fitting properly, and that there are no other problems.
+Beyond assessing your dentures, our dentist will also perform a thorough examination of the jawbone, and surrounding soft tissues both inside the mouth, the face, and neck, to confirm that you remain in good oral health.

 Emergency dental care is a service we hope you'll never need- but if you do, the office of Metropolitan Dental Associates is here for you!